 I’ve included some of the basics about this pen in a writing sample that you can see in the photo below:

 The pen itself has a solid feel, and the blue coating on the surface makes for a very comfortable and smooth feeling in the hand.
+In addition to the way that this pen feels in your hand while writing, I also like the secure “click” that you get when you either post the cap on the back of the pen or when you place the cap back over the section to close it.

 Speaking of the cap, one thing that you will notice is the design of the clip on this pen.
 When I started my initial research on the Studio, I discounted all of the commentary I read about how great the clip was and how unique the design was.
 I remember wondering what the big deal was, I mean it looks nice and it is a little bit different, but it was not something that I felt strongly about until after I held the pen in my hand.
 I now find myself almost obsessively playing with the clip when I am on the phone at work or sitting in a meeting.
 Something about the smooth metal surface and the way that the surface and lines run into one another makes it almost therapeutic to fiddle with.